 Watch Your Morals

-Perhaps, the Nanny may take a dim view on occasion of unmarried people sleeping together!
-Or Perhaps the Starretts do as well.
+Perhaps, the Nanny takes a dim view on occasion of unmarried people sleeping together!
+Perhaps the Starretts do as well.
 (However, the Starretts when they visit seem to leave the living alone, and just enjoy their house and each other.)

-One lucky, unmarried couple of a man and a woman, spending the night in the master bedroom, in the off-season, and nearly got the full sports package.
-Upon entering the Ann Starrett Mansion, the young woman, perhaps a sensitive, sensed the observation of an unseen presence.
+One lucky unmarried couple, a man and a woman, spending the night in the master bedroom in the off-season, nearly got the full sports package.
+Upon entering the Mansion, the young woman, perhaps a sensitive, sensed an unseen presence.
 This could’ve been any of the spirits, but she felt some disapproval as well, which would point to the Nanny.

 Despite the fact that the windows were still sealed, and closed tight, and the heat had not yet been turned on for the cooler seasons, the young couple both felt chills and goose bumps whenever they went near the fainting couch.
-There was a Bible that was sitting on the table by the fainting couch in the room, opened.
+There was an opened Bible sitting on the table by the fainting couch.

 Suddenly, a page turned by itself.
-No drafts or wind was felt in the room, as it was still.
+No drafts or wind were felt in the room.

 During the night, the young man experienced “an eerie cold chill.”
 The canopy curtain began to shake violently for a moment.
 He loved the experiences, calling them, “experiences of a lifetime,” and hoped to return again.

-While there is no hard evidence that has been recorded and shared with the public, there have been a lot of personal experiences reported, ever since Bob and Edil Sokol, the first owners who were outside the family descendants, bought the property until the present time.
+While no hard evidence has been recorded or shared with the public, there have been a lot of personal experiences reported, ever since Bob and Edil Sokol, the first owners outside the family descendants, bought the property.

-It may be that no one has been allowed in for an investigation because they didn’t want to upset the spirits.
-A private investigation may have taken place though when the new owners first discovered that they had unseen visitors and a live-in helper in spirit form.
+It may be that no one has been allowed in for an investigation because they don’t want to upset the spirits.
+A private investigation may have taken place though when the new owners first discovered they had unseen visitors and a live-in helper in spirit form.

 744 Clay Street